Jesus returns: Stolen statues recovered by Auckland church

 The Jesus statue sat in a little enclave at the entrance of the church.

 "The people in the church, it's the first thing they see when they come to talk to us.
-A lot of people stand there to prey."
+A lot of people stand there to pray."

 Sister Miriam said the stolen statues weren't noticed until the morning's mass was over.